 Even the lightest laptops add a few pounds and bulk to your bag.
 Work trips aside, ask yourself if you really need it before slipping it into your laptop sleeve.
-Since this is a short trip, challenge yourself to be present and unplug.
+Since this is a short trip, challenge yourself to be present and to unplug.

-While I actually enjoy packing (I know, I know, but did you really expect anything else from a woman who writes about packing?), I don’t always have the time to spend more than twenty minutes getting my stuff together.
+I actually enjoy packing.
+(I know, I know, but did you really expect anything else from a woman who writes about packing?)
+But I don’t always have the time to spend more than twenty minutes getting my stuff together.

 To pack quickly every time, here are my two main tricks:

 Leave your base items in your pack.
 Keep the things you only use while traveling, like your travel toiletries, in-flight gear, or packing cubes stored away in your backpack.
 This tactic will save you time when packing.

 Use a capsule wardrobe.
 Whether you create a capsule wardrobe for your everyday life or one specifically for travel, having fewer clothing options on hand makes choosing what to pack easier.
 Always have a few go-to outfits you can grab quickly and feel confident in while on the road.